Advanced Treatments & Compassionate Support — Boyett Health!

 • Greasy choices—particularly those high in saturated fat—are linked to both depression and dementia.
 Steer clear of high fat food choices.

 Exercise: Studies abound that prove how quickly exercise can boost your mental state and energy levels.
-Exercise releases feel good brain chemicals and reduces immune system chemicals that can worsen depression.
+Exercise releases feel good brain chemicals and reduce immune system chemicals that can worsen depression.
 It also gives you a boost of self confidence and can help to take your mind off of your worries for a while.

 Others: Get out and volunteer to help a neighbor, or an organization.
 Give of yourself.
 Start that hobby you’ve always been interested in but never had the courage to start.
 Find a good church and make friends (with people and God).
 Open up your mind to a world of possibilities.
 Get outside and breathe in the fresh air.
 Learn to play an instrument.